N-Deepika/N-Deepika/README.md

 - ⚡ Fun fact: You just need to find that out on your own.
 -->

-- 🔭 I’m currently working on Cloud Computing
-- 🌱 I’m currently learning Web-Development
+- 🌱 I’m currently working on Web-Development
+- ☁️ Cloud Computing Enthusiast
 - 👯 I’m looking to collaborate on open source
-- 🤔 I’m looking for help with Back-end development
 - 📫 How to reach me: deepika282002@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: You just need to find that out on your own.